-Sl.
+SI.
 No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/ opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) Like financial instruments and other corporate assets, data driven organisations have come to realise that data is more than just data - its an asset when leveraged appropriately and it can be used for competitive advantage to help a business grow and sustain that growth Risks: Data Risk can be consequential from a regulatory prospective, consumers' growing awareness of privacy and use of their data.
 Establishment of strong data governance programme that aligns with Company's goal and objectives ensures protection of financial assets, data assets and mitigate risk exposure when the data is mismanaged.
-Some of the following steps taken to ensure better and effective data governance are: - Detective Control - Corrective Control - Preventive Control - Maintaining Data Control The Company has embraced digital platforms for convening practically all business and statutory events, including Town Halls, Annual General Meetings, and Board Committee meetings, using audio and video conferencing modes, in order to facilitate virtual cooperation throughout the pandemic period.
+Some of the following steps taken to ensure better and effective data governance are: Detective Control Corrective Control Preventive Control Maintaining Data Control The Company has embraced digital platforms for convening practically all business and statutory events, including Town Halls, Annual General Meetings, and Board Committee meetings, using audio and video conferencing modes, in order to facilitate virtual cooperation throughout the pandemic period.
 Virtual platforms are used to perform all staff training and engagement programmes in a seamless manner.
 The organisation is working to upgrade its Data Center (DC) and Disaster Recovery (DR) sites at the same time, to establish a state of the art 24x7 Network Operation Centre (NOC) and Security Operation Centre (SOC), to ensure unhindered business continuity, as the infrastructure and application ecosystems continue to be dynamic.
 The generating stations make considerable use of digital and ICT technologies to continuously monitor all environmental parameters related to emissions, effluents, and air quality, which are shared with statutory agencies via dedicated online channels for required compliance.
-The remote performance monitoring and diagnostics system for the generating stations not only provides a comprehensive collection of industrial analytic libraries, but also a unique framework for creating machine learning analytics, which aid in the prediction of critical failures to drive efficiency and in development of new technologies.
-Provides a unique framework to create machine learning analytics, which assists in predicting critical failures and driving efficiencies and safety.
+The remote performance monitoring and diagnostics system for the generating stations not only provides a comprehensive collection of industrial analytic libraries, but also a unique framework for creating machine learning analytics, which aid in the prediction of critical failures to drive efficiency and in development of new technologies. - Provides a unique framework to create machine learning analytics, which assists in predicting critical failures and driving efficiencies and safety.
 8 Data Security and Privacy Risk Customer data privacy is at danger due to cybersecurity vulnerabilities.
 Individuals must believe that their personal data will be treated with care before they would engage in online activities.
 CESC attempts to follow best practises and develop a good governance structure in order to identify possible risks, monitor information systems and security controls, and take corrective and preventative steps as needed, and it provides regular training to its information security professionals.
 ISO 27001 certification has been granted to the company data centre.
 The Company updates and publishes the Corporate ICT Policy on a regular basis on its intranet website, and it conducts periodic ITOT security assessments by CERTIN accredited auditors.
-It's also collaborating with nodal agencies to develop a Critical Information Infrastructure (CII) architecture and improve its present cybercrisis response strategy.
-These initiatives will aid the Company's preparation to implement a compliant privacy setup once the India Data Protection Bill is passed into law.
 Good data governance practises imply a better response to a constantly changing environment.
 Ensures unhindered business continuity.
 Helps to monitor all environmental parameters related to emission, effluents and air quality in real time which are shared with statutory bodies through dedicated online channels for necessary compliance.
-Provides a unique framework to create machine learning analytics, which assists in predicting critical failures and driving efficiencies and safety.